smclacke/push_swap/README.md

  - Ctrl+D
  -    ~ OK
  -    ~ // the checker program takes the given operations and returns 'OK' or 'KO' or 'Error'
+ - // Will give Error in the case of invalid or duplicate input
+ - // KO if the list isn't sorted by the given operations